mattcossins-arm/Arm-Developer-Labs-Staging/docs/_posts/2025-05-30-HPC-Algorithm.md

 ---
-description: This self-service project pinpoints a high-value HPC algorithm and turbo-charges it with Arm’s SVE/SVE2 vectorization—demonstrating how next-generation Arm hardware can deliver significant, scalable performance gains.
+description: This self-service project is around finding a HPC algorithm and accelerating it with Arm’s SVE/SVE2 vectorization—demonstrating how next-generation Arm hardware can deliver significant, scalable performance gains.
 donation: null